 That’s no big deal if you’re already planning to use your personal cell phone or your home phone to conduct business calls—those are services you already need, use, and pay for.
 But even Grasshopper’s website admits that Grasshopper “may not be your best option if you’ve already splurged on a hardware system and are looking for a provider.”2

 Grasshopper is extremely easy to set up.
 Unlike other business phone systems, you don’t have to invest in tons of hardware, so there’s no need to schedule a professional installation.

-All you have to do is sign up online; pick your local, vanity, or toll-free phone number; then customize your auto attendant.
+All you have to do is sign up online, pick your local, vanity, or toll-free phone number, then customize your auto attendant.
 You can decide which devices you want to forward calls to, record custom greetings, and set up your phone menus and extensions—all via your online account.

 From there, simply download the Grasshopper app on your desktop, cell phone, or tablet.
 Your number will be activated within 24 hours (if not immediately), so you can start taking phone calls from your customers without delays.
 Easy peasy.

-Grasshopper business phone service doesn’t just let you make and receive calls.
 Your virtual phone number can also be used to receive faxes via your high-speed internet connection.

 If customers, partners, or clients send a fax to your business number, you get a PDF version of the file right on your Grasshopper app.
 From there, you can view it, download it, and share it.